 Non-Avoidable ATE insurance is written on the basis that the insurer will not exercise any grounds to avoid or vitiate the terms of the policy, for an additional premium.
 Therefore, if the case is lost, say, because the Court determined that the funded/insured had been untruthful in giving their evidence, the policy would still pay out (the insurer’s reserving their right to recover their losses from the insured personally) thus protecting the third party funder.

 Where adverse cost risk exists, AxiaFunder will seek to ensure that a suitable amount of Non-Avoidable ATE insurance has been put in place before making the case available for funding.

 However, for certain cases where the adverse cost risk is viewed as low and Non-Avoidable ATE insurance is not available, AxiaFunder will rely on Standard ATE insurance.
 We believe that in the vast majority of cases, Standard ATE insurance provides adequate cover.
 AxiaFunder will always clearly state the type of ATE cover that is in place for each case.

 Is even Non-Avoidable ATE insurance a complete answer?

 There are extremely rare events which could prevent it from being so.
 For example, the insurance company might become insolvent.
 AxiaFunder protects against this risk by only using insurers that are investment grade or that have a Solvency Capital Ratio of at least 110% for the ATE insurance cover.
 Given the stringent requirements of Solvency II, the chances of an insurer’s insolvency at this level are very low.
-Further if the insured is an individual, they (and the third party investor) will largely be protected by the FSCS (Financial Services Compensation Scheme) up to a limit of 90%.
+Further if the insured is an individual, they (and the third party investor) will be protected by the FSCS (Financial Services Compensation Scheme) up to a limit of 90% of the exposure.

 Another possibility is that the level of ATE cover is inadequate to meet the opponent’s costs recovery entitlement.